Long-lived giant circular Rydberg atoms at room temperature: Long circular state lifetime via Purcell suppression of BBR

-When these strongest transitions become suppressed, the about 160 ($n=80$) to 200 ($n=100$) times weaker coupling to elliptical states of the next higher $n$ contributes significantly to the CRS lifetime.
+When these strongest transitions become suppressed, the about 160 ($n=80$) to 200 ($n=100$) times weaker coupling to elliptical states of the next higher $n$ contributes significantly to the CRS lifetime (see Appendix~\ref{sec:rate_model}).
 Those are $\pi$ transitions ($\Delta m=0$), which are not suppressed by the boundary conditions of the plate capacitor.
-On the contrary, these modes are even enhanced by our ring electrode configuration for certain frequencies, leading to a dip in the measured lifetime around $n\approx90$.
-Notably, the effect of these modes is also clearly visible in the $\ket{89\mathrm{C}}$ data of Fig.~\ref{fig:Fig3}a, which shows a pronounced asymmetric decay toward higher $n$ manifolds as compared to the data for $\ket{97\mathrm{C}}$.
+On the contrary, these modes are even enhanced by our ring electrode configuration for certain frequencies, leading to a dip in the measured lifetime around $n\approx90$ (see Appendix~\ref{sec:purcell}).
+Notably, the effect of these modes is also clearly visible in the $\ket{89\mathrm{C}}$ data of Fig.~\ref{fig:Fig3}(a), which shows a pronounced asymmetric decay toward higher $n$ manifolds as compared to the data for $\ket{97\mathrm{C}}$.
+Additional evidence for the enhanced decay to elliptical states can be seen in the integrated SSFI histogram.
+These states ionize at slightly different fields compared to CRS, causing a substructure in the $n=91$ and $n=90$ bins (see Appendix~\ref{sec:SSFI}).
 Finally, increasing $n$ even further to values above $n=95$, we achieve lifetimes of more than \SI{10}{\milli\second}, exceeding the expected lifetime in free space by more than a factor of 20.
 For example, we measure a lifetime of \SI{11.5(8)}{\milli\second} for $\ket{101\mathrm{C}}$, which is around 21 times larger than the free-space lifetime of \SI{545}{\micro\second}.
-Note that a significant effect here is another step in the lifetime enhancement for $n \gtrsim 95$, attributed to the suppression of weak $\sigma^+$ transitions to elliptical states in the $n+2$ manifold, which are driven by photons with about half the wavelength compared to transitions to $n+1$.
-Additionally, the above mentioned $\pi$ modes between the ring electrodes are suppressed for the same range of $n$.
+Note that a significant effect here is another step in the lifetime enhancement for $n \gtrsim 95$, attributed to the suppression of weak $\sigma^+$ transitions to elliptical states in the $n+2$ manifold, which are driven by photons with about half the wavelength compared to transitions to $n+1$ (see Appendix~\ref{sec:rate_model}).
+Additionally, the above-mentioned $\pi$ modes between the ring electrodes are suppressed for the same range of $n$.
 The observed lifetimes exceed previous room-temperature results at $n=60$ by an order of magnitude \cite{Wu2023}, and also outperform lifetimes obtained in a cryogenic environment by a factor of three \cite{CantatMoltrecht2020}.